Ladvien/ladvien.github.io/_posts/2019-09-01-lego-deep-learning-classifier-cnn.md

 | 0 | 0 | 1 |
 | 0 | 1 | 0 |

-Here is where the bug in the original code was.
-It had setup the targets as categorical, however, it used a `binary_crossentropy` as the loss function.
-This was the error which is difficult to catch--it's the machine-learning equivalent of the "there" and "their" error--spellchecks no help.
+However, this is where the bug in the original code was.
+It had setup the targets as categorical, however, it used `binary_crossentropy` as the loss function.
+This error is difficult to catch--it's the machine-learning equivalent of the "there" and "their" error.

 With the mismatch of targets and loss function there's no help either.
-The model will still compile and train without error.
+The model will still compile and train without problems.
 But the cruel combination of `categorical` targets and `binary_crossentropy` leads to an extremely high accuracy but an _extremely_ bad production accuracy.
 The problem is the loss function is _only_ looking at column `1` in the `categorical` table above.
 If the model model predicts it is `1` when the first column is `1` then it thinks its "correct."
 Otherwise, if the model predicts a `0` when column `1` is `0`, then the model still thinks its correct.
 After all, "it wasn't `1`."
 And to be clear, the model isn't wrong--we've just given it the wrong target labels.

 This is the quintessential ["hotdog, not a hotdog"](https://medium.com/@timanglade/how-hbos-silicon-valley-built-not-hotdog-with-mobile-tensorflow-keras-react-native-ef03260747f3) problem.

-In short, if you feel your model quickly trains to an accuracy which is too good to be true.
-It is.
-If you have trouble, let me know in a comment and I can help debug.
+In short, if you feel your model quickly trains to an accuracy too good to be true, it is.

 ```python
 train_gen = augs_gen.flow_from_directory (